 The COVID-19 pandemic has brought in a monumental shift in all areas of our lives.
 All industries are facing this uncertainty, and recruitment or the HR industry is no different.
-Where the pandemic has made work from the home culture the new normal, recruiting teams have embraced virtual hiring as a replacement for the traditional in-person interview process.
+Where the pandemic has made work from the home culture the new normal, recruiting teams shall embrace the hiring trends of 2021 as a replacement for the traditional in-person interview process.

 As the potential back to normal is on the horizon in 2021, the demand for talent has also increased.
-If there is one thing that 2020 taught us, HR leaders need to adapt and adjust their hiring plans irrespective of our industry.
-It’s vital to understand the key trends that will shape the hiring processes in 2021 and plan to adapt to these changes.
+However, if there is one thing that 2020 taught us, HR leaders need to adapt and adjust their hiring plans irrespective of our industry.
+Therefore, it’s vital to understand the key trends that will shape the hiring processes in 2021 and plan to adapt to these changes.

 At Uplers Talent Connect, we bring a change in the hiring process, leading businesses to rethink their talent acquisition strategy.
 We have been at the forefront to change and revise how we attract, recruit, and retain talent with our Uplers Talent Connect Model.